NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 A DC 10 [[seek]] action by any character examining the patterned bands upon the walls reveals thin hollow tubes hidden within the pattern work.
 The strange whispers filling the hall seem to emit from these holes.
 The tubes extend to the surface of the mound above the cairn, where hundreds of tiny holes catch the wind and project it into the tomb.
 The outdoor holes are well hidden (and many of them have been covered over and filled with debris), requiring a DC 20 [[seek]] action to discover them.

-The patterned bands bisect the walls all the way to [[4-Campaign/Age of Worms/The Whispering Cairn#4.
+The patterned bands bisect the walls all the way to [[The Whispering Cairn#4.
 Hall of Honor (Moderate)|area 4]], where more intricate frescoes replace them.

 Every three rounds, allow the PCs a DC 10 [[Seek]] check to notice a faint flickering green light coming from the north.
-This DC decreases by 5 halfway down the passage, and the light becomes obvious by the time the PCs reach [[4-Campaign/Age of Worms/The Whispering Cairn#4.
+This DC decreases by 5 halfway down the passage, and the light becomes obvious by the time the PCs reach [[The Whispering Cairn#4.
 Hall of Honor (Moderate)|area 4]].
-The light comes from a guttering everburning torch in [[4-Campaign/Age of Worms/The Whispering Cairn#7.
+The light comes from a guttering everburning torch in [[The Whispering Cairn#7.
 False Tomb|area 7]].

 ![[Broken Portal.webp]]
 [[Broken Portal.webp|Show to Players]]